deriv-experiments/redirect-to/README.md

-# Redirect-to
+# redirect-to

-`Redirect-to` is a small web application that allows you to redirect to a URL with a port in it, especially useful when dealing with systems that do not allow ports in the URL.
+This is a small web application that allows you to redirect to a URL with a port in it, especially useful when dealing with systems that do not allow ports in the URL.
 The application is hosted at [https://deriv-experiments.github.io/redirect-to](https://deriv-experiments.github.io/redirect-to).

 ## Usage